Download our Free What is Executive Functioning Pamphlet here!

 Additionally, it is important to note that executive dysfunction is not a diagnosis, nor is it a learning disability.
 However, it is one of the hallmarks of Attention Deficit Hyperactivity Disorder or ADHD.
 Specifically, most of the symptoms of executive dysfunction are similar to the inattentive subtype of ADHD.
 And like ADHD, issues with executive functioning are part of the brain’s physiology and cannot be “fixed.”
 They can, however, be improved and managed.

 The jury is still out as to what exactly causes executive dysfunction, but some studies suggest it may be hereditary.
 A child who has trouble with executive functioning skills is likely to have a parent with the same problem.

-EIN study also revealed that executive dysfunction could be the result of diseases, disorders, and injuries that affect and damage the prefrontal cortex.
+UNE study also revealed that executive dysfunction could be the result of diseases, disorders, and injuries that affect and damage the prefrontal cortex.

 Differences in brain development is also another factor, as found by researchers who have studied the causes of executive dysfunction and ADHD.
 Results show that the brain’s areas responsible for working memory and emotional control develop more slowly in people who have trouble with executive functioning skills.

 What is the Link Between Executive Functioning and Language?